 The SEC is required to review the “accredited investor” definition every four years, so more changes and adjustments to the designation could eventually occur.
 However, if you are just starting out on your investing journey, the best way to work toward accreditation is to take advantage of the opportunities you have available to you.
 As you explore different investment avenues, gain confidence in your investing abilities, and begin building wealth, you’ll be well on your way to increasing your net worth and becoming more sophisticated in the world of investing.

-Want to get started investing in real estate?
-Browse through dozens of residential real estate projects happening around the country and create your own custom portfolio of private real estate investments starting with just $10 per project with GROUNDFLOOR.
+How to get started investing in real estate?
+Browse through dozens of residential real estate projects happening around the country and create your own custom portfolio of private real estate investments starting with just $10 per project with Groundfloor.
 Join today and start building wealth for your future.